 ERDDAP data server provides streamlined access to subsets of gridded and tabular scientific oceanographic datasets (e.g., data from satellites and buoys) in common file formats with options to make graphs and maps.

 Integrative products include West Coast and global ocean condition maps (sea surface temperature, currents, chlorophyll-a, etc.).

 The intern will be encouraged to attend weekly science talks given by NOAA fisheries scientists.
 Additionally, the intern will design and complete a project of interest to them, starting from work flow development and ending with a deliverable that is suited to their skills and experience.
 At the end of the internship, the intern will be expected to give an informal presentation to the ERD/CoastWatch team summarizing the results of their activities.
 Results from the intern's activities will be incorporated into the ERD/CoastWatch website and data services with attribution suitable for inclusion in the intern's CV or portfolio.

-Eligibility/Requirements: In order to be accepted for the internship, the candidate will be required to undergo and pass a Federal background check.
-The process for the background check needs to be initiated at least one month in advance of the internship's start date.
+Eligibility/Requirements: In order to be accepted for the internship, the candidate will be required to complete NOAA IT Security training and to undergo and pass a Federal background check.
+The process for the background check includes fingerprinting and needs to be initiated at least one month in advance of the intern's start date.
 Applicants are also subject to

 general eligibility requirements.